fatlabllc/share-a-password-plugin/readme.txt

 == Installation ==

 Upload the Share a Password plugin to your website by using the administrative area to upload the zip file or by FTP'ing the share-a-password to your /wp-content/plugins directory.
 Activate it.
+Place the shortcode: [share-a-password] with any page you want the form to appear in.
+The same page will be used to generate the form, display the temporary URL and display the decrypted information to the end user.

  == Screenshots ==
-1. /assets/screenshot-1.png
+1. /assets/sap-admin.png
-2. /assets/screenshot-2.png
+2. /assets/sap-form.png
-3. /assets/screenshot-3.png
+3. /assets/sap-url.png
+4. /assets/sap-result.png

 == Changelog ==